RoyVoetman/iot-base/IOT dashboard suite.md

 #### Security
 ##### Encryption
-To communication between the Dashboard and Base unit needs to be secure because it goes through The Internet.
-Pusher ensures that all messages are send over a secure SSL connection which made it the perfect service to use.
+To communication between the Dashboard and Base unit needs to be secure because it goes through the Internet.
+Pusher ensures that all messages are sent over a secure SSL connection which made it the perfect service to use.
 If necessary, Pusher also supports E2E encryption.

 ##### Authentication
-A Pusher client listens for messages and a Pusher Server dispatches messages into a so called `channels`.
-Pusher has a feature called `Private channels` joining these channels requires the clients to authorize themself before they can listen for messages from the server.
+A Pusher client listens for messages and a Pusher Server dispatches messages into so-called `channels`.
+Pusher has a feature called `Private channels` joining these channels requires the clients to authorize themselves before they can listen for messages from the server.

 ### Read unit vs Updatable unit
 An iot-client can either be a `Read unit` or an `Updatable unit`.